JuliaLang/julia/README.md

 <a name="License"/>
 ## License

-Julia is licensed under the three clause "Modified BSD License", with exceptions for certain components which link against GPL-licensed libraries (e.g. GNU readline).
+Julia is licensed under the three clause "Modified BSD License", with the exception of certain components that link against GPL-licensed libraries (e.g. GNU readline).
 See [LICENSE](https://github.com/JuliaLang/julia/blob/master/LICENSE) for the full terms of the license.